cachedpotato/Obsidian-vault/04 - Permanent Notes/Generative Adversarial Network.md

 \end{align}
 $$

-The final two terms make up what's called the Jensen-Shannon Divergence, which is, in layman's terms, the "distance-ification" of [[Kullback-Leibler Divergence]], which is _not_ symmetrical.
+The final two terms make up what's called the Jensen-Shannon Divergence, which is, in layman's terms, the "metric-ification" of [[Kullback-Leibler Divergence]], which is _not_ symmetrical.
 $$
 J(P, Q) = \frac{1}{2}(D_{KL}(P||R) + D_{KL}(Q||R)) \quad where \quad R= \frac{{P+Q}}{2}
 $$